-The faculty, students, organizational and community partners associated with the Program in Public Health work toward improving the public's health through multidisciplinary education, providing research opportunities and service activities to help prevent and control disease and illness.
-The Program in Public Health at Michigan State University operates via traditional and alternative delivery methods in partnership with the public health community.
+The faculty, students, organizational, and community partners associated with the Division of Public Health work toward improving the public's health through multidisciplinary education, providing research opportunities and service activities to help prevent and control disease and illness.
+The Division of Public Health at Michigan State University operates via traditional and alternative delivery methods in partnership with the public health community.